 Jason is an Occupational Therapy student studying in Trinity College Dublin.
 He has an interest in human rights, leadership and social justice.
-Jason is passionate about volunteering as a youth work leader with Foróige.
+Jason is passionate about volunteering in a variety of forms.
 Jason has a huge interest in community development and has taken a leadership role in service projects on topics such as poverty, mental health and well-being and equality.

 His experience with EIL Explore began in 2017 when he travelled to the Governor’s Institute of Vermont (GIV) to attend a youth activism and current issues course.
 This experience allowed him to greatly improve his knowledge on global citizenship.